Getting started

 There is a whole lot more to Hydra.
 Read the tutorial to learn more.

-Other stuff#
+Other stuffβ

-CommunityAsk questions in the chat or StackOverflow (Use the tag #fb-hydra):
+Ask questions on github or StackOverflow (Use the tag #fb-hydra):

 Follow Hydra on Twitter and Facebook:

-Citing HydraIf you use Hydra in your research please use the following BibTeX entry:
+If you use Hydra in your research please use the following BibTeX entry: